hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

     need to use this if you want to build alternate targets.
 Each target must be given on a separate line.

+configure-command
+    Name of the configure command that will be run to generate the Makefile.
+    This defaults to ``./configure`` which is fine for packages that come with a configure script.
+You may wish to change this when compiling packages with a different set up.
+See the ``Compiling a Perl package`` section for an example.

 configure-options
     Extra options to be given to the ``configure`` script.
 By default only the ``--prefix`` option is passed which is set to the part